The big move-in date is approaching, and you’re probably feeling pretty excited.

 On the topic of packing, we’ve compiled an essential list of what you need to remember to pack to help your move-in go as smoothly as possible (that’s one of our specialities).

-Click below to download our moving-in checklist, which is perfect to print and tick off as you pack!
-Or keep reading for a more in-depth moving away for university checklist.
+Click below to read our student moving-in checklist, which is perfect to reference when you pack!

 1. Important Documents